jkbgbr/simplesi/README.md

 ...
 ValueError: No units found for the dimensions Dimensions(kg=0, m=1, s=0, A=0, cd=0, K=-1, mol=0).
 ```
 #### Power

-Raising a `Physical` object to a power returns a new `Physical` object with the dimensions of the two multiplied.
+Raising a `Physical` object to a power returns a new `Physical` object with the dimensions of the two multiplied elementwise.

 ```python
 >>> a = 8 * si.kN